Tuesday, October 8, 2013

 Struck a Chord

 One day, I woke around 4 a.m. and prayed for a long time.
 The kids who went to Nathan’s school came to mind.
 I prayed they would come to the funeral and hear about Christ and their need for a personal relationship with Jesus.
-We may never know why Nathan died, but maybe it was for his classmates to hear about Jesus.
+We may never know why Nathan died.
+Could it have been for his classmates to hear about Jesus?

 One night, a friend wrote a note to the family on Facebook.
 She said, “You raised a young man who completed his godly purpose on this earth in only 18 years.
 It takes so many of us so many more years to do the same.”